menzin/About_jQuery/Chapter6.md

 	As you will see shortly, jQuery also makes if possible to do this, with some extra bells and whistles.
 You will see that with proper coding, jQuery allows us to have event handlers that will also work for new DOM elements as they are added.

-> [!WARNING]
-> The currentTarget is always the element to which the event handler is attached.
+	⚠️ The currentTarget is always the element to which the event handler is attached.
 In the case of delegated events, that is the element at top of piece of the DOM to which you attached the delegated event handler!
 For instance, in the example above the currentTarget is #books and the target is the list item which was selected.

 	In some situations the browser may not identify a currentTarget for delegated events, so it is safest to code around that by using this.

 	A detailed example of event delegation is in the jQuery paragraph about attaching events with delegation, as jQuery makes this easy for us to do.

 - **Events have default behaviors, which you can prevent.** <br>
 	The most common default behavior is for anchors, where your browser will follow the link provided.
 There are other default behaviors, too.
 For example, submit and reset buttons have default behaviors.